 Talc is a natural-occurring substance found in many products, such as baby powder and cosmetics, but the potential for asbestos contamination in talc has raised some red flags:

-When talc occurs in nature, it’s often found close to naturally-occurring asbestos.
-This means that freshly-mined talc will sometimes already contain asbestos as a natural part of gathering the raw material.
-But this asbestos-contaminated talc sometimes finds its way into makeup and baby powder.
+When talc occurs in nature, it's often found close to naturally-occurring asbestos.
+This means that freshly-mined talc will sometimes already contain asbestos as a natural part of gathering the raw material, and this asbestos-contaminated talc sometimes finds its way into makeup and baby powder.

-With the identification of asbestos in products containing talcum powder, along with studies linking asbestos in talcum powder to cancer in humans, there has been a wave of lawsuits.
+With the identification of asbestos in products containing talcum powder, along with studies linking asbestos in talcum powder to cancer in humans—including ovarian cancer and mesothelioma—there has been a wave of product liability lawsuits.
 Many of these cases have resulted in verdicts ordering defendants like Johnson & Johnson to pay large damages awards to plaintiffs.

 January 2021: Large-Scale Study Finds "No Significant" Link Between Talcum Powder Products and Ovarian Cancer

 A study published in the Journal of the American Medical Association (JAMA) found no "statistically significant association" between genital ("perineal") use of talc products like baby powder and incidence of ovarian cancer.
 The study monitored over 250,000 women, many of whom reported "frequent" and "long-term" perineal use of talc-based powders.